piyusshX/GitHub-Roast-Generator/README.md

 # Disclaimer
 This project is purely for entertainment purposes.
 It respects user privacy by only using public GitHub data, and no sensitive information is accessed or stored.

+Enjoy getting roasted—and remember, it’s all in good fun!